jkotan/nexdatas.configserver/README.rst

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian Buster (and Stretch) as well as Ubuntu Focal (and Bionic) packages can be found in the HDRI repository.
+Debian Bookworm, Bullseye, Buster and as well as Ubuntu Lunar, Jammy  packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key